akononovicius/physRisk-content-repository/articles/2013/a-kononovicius-i-kazakevicius-valdomu-agentu-itaka-kirmano-modelio-dinamikai.md

 Title: A. Kononovicius, I. Kazakevicius: Impact of the controlled agents on the dynamics of the Kirman model
 Date: 2013-09-09 07:03
 Authors: Aleksejus Kononovicius, Ignas Kazakevičius
-Tags: Agent-based models, A. Kononovicius, I. Kazakevicius, Kirman model, agent-based reasoning, control
+Tags: Agent-based models, A. Kononovicius, I. Kazakevicius, Kirman model, control
 Slug: impact-controlled-agents-dynamics-Kirman-model
 Status: published